openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

     # ...
 ```

-Note that processing the `STOPWORDS` at the start of the file means it will be loaded into memory once the package is imported.
-In this case, once OpenFaaS deploys the function.
+Note that processing the `STOPWORDS` at the start of the file means it will be loaded into memory once the package is imported rather than on every request, which would create additional latency and I/O overhead.

 Using an explicit relative import, we can very easily use the `process_text` method to create a very simple `handler.py`: